 - Amulets depicting gods like Horus, Anubis, and Isis

-Materials such as gold, lapis lazuli, turquoise, and carnelian were chosen for their spiritual properties.
+Materials such as gold, lapis lazuli, turquoise, and carnelian were selected for their spiritual associations as much as their beauty.

 Footwear and Accessories

-Sandals were made from leather, papyrus, or gold for ceremonial use.
-Some royal sandals depicted enemies on the soles—symbolizing the pharaoh’s dominance with every step.
+Sandals were made from leather, papyrus, or even gold for ceremonial wear.
+Some royal sandals featured depictions of enemies on the soles—a symbolic assertion of dominance with every step.

 Other accessories included: